 - 2 tablespoons extra-virgin olive oil

-Whisk together agave, shallot, curry powder, salt, and lemon juice in a large bowl.
+Whisk together maple syrup, shallot, curry powder, salt, and lemon juice in a large bowl.
 Season with pepper.
-Whisking constantly, pour in oil in a slow,; whisk until dressing is mixed in.
-Add quinoa, cranberries, apple, seeds and nuts; toss well.
-Serve as is or use for your collard wraps.
+Whisking constantly, pour in oil slow,; whisk until dressing is mixed in.
+Add quinoa, mulberries/cranberries, apple, seeds and nuts; toss well.
+Fill each lettuce leaf with about 1/4 cup of quinoa salad and you got yourself some pretty delicious and healthy tacos!